ate47/t8-atian-menu/README.md

 The `hash_lookup(hash_str)` function can be used to look for unhashed values, to add a string to this function, add it to the [`lookup/lookup.txt`](lookup/lookup.txt) file and run the [`build_lookup.ps1`](shell_scripts/build_lookup.ps1) script.
 The array explorer tool is using the [`lookup/lookup_structs.txt`](lookup/lookup_structs.txt) file to search for structure elements.

 If the lookup is too big, the game won't start.
-TODO: split the switch.

 You can explore CSV files from the game using the method `get_known_csv_files()` in [enums.gsc](scripts/enums/enums.gsc).